Gentritxhema/laravel-currency/README.md

-# laravel-currency
+# laravel Currency
-Laravel currency table migration and seed
+Laravel currency offers you migration and seed for currencies, with code, name and symbol.

-create_currencies_table.php -> Migration that creates "currencies" table with colums:code,name,symbol.
-CurrencySeeder.php -> Seeder that adds a list of circulating currencies.

 # Installation
 * composer require gentritxhema/laravel-currency